pangeo-data/terraform-deploy/aws-examples/minimal-deployment-tutorial/README.md

 without changing tools, which lowers the barrier to trying out different clouds.

-2. Terraform is idempotent.
-This means that running the same commands multiple times does not change the end result.
-If you use the `awscli` and run a cluster creation bash script multiple times, it would throw errors after the first one, saying the cluster has already been created.
-Terraform, on the other hand, can look at what it has created.
-If you tell it to make the cluster again, it will stop and tell you the cluster is already there; it doesn't need to do anything!

-Since Terraform tracks what it has created, there are some other good
-features:

-- Incremental changes are very easy.
-Terraform looks at the difference between what you have deployed and what you want to deploy and deploys only what it needs to.
-- Tearing down your infrastructure is very simple and you won't miss anything, as long as everything you deployed was deployed with Terraform.
+2. Terraform gracefully tracks what it has created.
+This means that running the same commands multiple times does not cause errors or change the end result unless an incremental change is provided.
+Terraform looks at the difference between what you have deployed and what you want to deploy, then deploys only what it needs to.
+Tearing down your infrastructure is equally simple and you won't miss removing anything as long as everything you deployed was deployed with Terraform.

 ## Prerequisites